Can Democrats Gain Ground in Deep-Red Alabama?

 For his part, Jones told me “we’ve certainly not been pushing back,” against other Democratic candidates in the race.
 Nancy Worley, the chair of the state Democratic Party, told me that “the state party has gone out of its way to be neutral in this primary,” adding that she’s “taken a world of flack, quite frankly, as the chair for not endorsing a candidate.”

-Still, the accusations hint at the kind of tensions that Democrats across the country are confront as different factions within the party compete to push their agenda to the front-and-center of national politics.
+Still, the accusations hint at the kind of tensions that Democrats across the country are confronting as different factions within the party compete to push their agenda to the front-and-center of national politics.

 The Democratic candidate that prevails in the primary could help set the tone for future candidates running on the party ticket in the state.
 If the general election ends up as a competitive race, that alone would be a remarkable achievement for a party that has long been sidelined in Alabama.